ibm-cloud-docs/watsonxdata/custom_database.md

 5. Configure the following details:

-    Use of this feature may crash your Presto (Java) engine if configured incorrectly.
+    Use of this feature may crash your engine if configured incorrectly.
 IBM does not provide support for use of this feature..
    {: note}

     Two databases with the same name cannot be added.
 Custom databases do not support SSL configuration.